Particular/Workshop/exercises/03-sagas/README.md

 ### Step 1

 Define a new class called `ShippingSagaData` and have it inherit from `ContainSagaData`.
 Add two properties of type `int` for CustomerId and OrderId.
 Also add a property to store the products involved.
-We're not going to use anything right now, but it's to get an idea of what's possible in Sagas.
+We're not going to use the list of products right now, but we will later.

 ```c#
 class ShippingSagaData : ContainSagaData